probablykory/valheim-mods/MoreCrossbows/README.MD

 ## Changelog

-### v1.2.3 (pending)
+### v1.2.3
- * If Jewelcrafting is installed along side MoreCrossbows, it will now customize gem effects for crossbows.
+ * Added customized gem effects for crossbows, loaded if and only if Jewelcrafting is installed.
    (This change is in tandem with a PR to Jewelcrafting itself, enabling gem effects for the arbalest.)
  * Slight adjustment to translation naming.
  * Russian translation added, thanks to Migilian!